 Types of Discrimination the EEOC Handles

-The EEOC investigates discrimination at all levels of the employment process.
-Unfair hiring practices, compensation, promotions, benefits, and recruiting are all under the EEOC authority.
-If you are denied an employment opportunity due to discrimination based on any protected class, you can contact the EEOC to handle the situation.
+The EEOC investigates workplace discrimination at all levels of the employment process, including unfair hiring practices, compensation, promotions, benefits, and recruiting.
+If you’re denied an employment opportunity due to discrimination based on any protected class, you can file discrimination claims with the EEOC to handle the situation, and they will start the EEOC process and conduct an EEOC investigation.

 Protected classes include: